ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L19 - Internet Protocol.md

 - Very robust (in case of link failure)
 **Cons**
 - Slow
-### Connection-oriented
+### Connection-oriented (Virtual Circuit Networks)

 Small virtual circuits are established between routers
 - Defined by persistent connections
+	- Initial connection requires universal source and destination address, but once a path through the network has been established, the network only needs to track small VC numbers
 - Identifiable by virtual circuit (VC) numbers

-The forwarding tables store:
+Each entry in the forwarding tables store:
-- "In": Connection ID
+- "In": Port?, input VC number
-- "Out": Next hop and new connection number
+- "Out": Port, output VC number

-VC number is local to a hop
+VC number is *local* to a router
 - That means we can use *much* smaller numbers to identify hops

 **Pros**